awsdocs/amazon-detective-user-guide/doc_source/profile-navigate-url.md

 + For user agents, the user agent name\.
 + For EC2 instances, the instance ID\.
 + For role sessions, the session identifier\.
 The session identifier uses the format` <rolePrincipalID>:<sessionName>`\.
++ For S3 buckets, the bucket name\.
 The finding or entity must be associated with an enabled account in your behavior graph\.

 The URL can also include the following optional parameters, which are used to set the scope time\.
-For more information about scope time and how it is used on profiles, see [Managing the scope time used on finding and entity profiles](scope-time-managing.md)\.
+For more information about scope time and how it is used on profiles, see [Managing the scope time](scope-time-managing.md)\.

 **`scopeStart`**
 Start time for the scope time to use on the profile\.